PlanQK/planqk-platform-docs/src/docs/getting-started/sdk-reference.md

 ### Jobs & Results

-The `PlanqkJob` class is based on the [Qiskit Job class](https://qiskit.org/documentation/stubs/qiskit.providers.JobV1.html#jobv1).
+The `PlanqkJob` represents a [Qiskit Job](https://qiskit.org/documentation/stubs/qiskit.providers.JobV1.html#jobv1).
 It provides status information about a job (e.g., job id, status, etc.) and enables you to access the job result as soon as the job execution has completed successfully.

 #### Methods